Yobbers/WindowsRailsTutorial/README.md

 Install [Ubuntu](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6), [Docker](https://docs.docker.com/docker-for-windows/install/) and [Visual Studio Code](https://code.visualstudio.com/download) in the previous stated order.

 #### Bonus: Visual Studio Code Extensions
 In most cases Visual Studio Code automatically detects WSL and Docker and suggests the install of usefull extensions.
 In case of the opposite, the recommended extensions are: [Docker for Visual Studio Code by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [Visual Studio Code Remote - WSL by Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+Close your Visual Studio Code before *Step 3* to make sure the extensions are active.

 ### Step 3: Make a Work Directory
 Visit `\\wsl$\Ubuntu\home\user` and create a folder for your Work Directory.